soskek/bookcorpus/README.md

 [BookCorpus](http://yknzhu.wixsite.com/mbweb) is a popular large-scale text corpus, espetially for unsupervised learning of sentence encoders/decoders.
 However, BookCorpus is no longer distributed...

 This repository includes a crawler collecting data from [smashwords.com](https://www.smashwords.com/books/category/1/downloads/0/free/medium/0), which is the original source of BookCorpus.
-Collected sentences may partially differ but the number of them will be larger or almost the same.
+Collected sentences may partially **differ** but the number of them will be larger or almost the same.
+If you use the new corpus in your work, please specify that it is a replica.

 ## How to use